tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 ---
 layout: post
-title: 3D Printing in the Donnelly lab
+title: 3D Printing in the Donnelly Lab
 ---

 How useful can 3D printing be in a lab setting?
 Here's what I've found